Robert A. Bradway

 Admiral Giambastiani is Chair of the Aerospace Safety Committee and Special Programs Committee and a member of the Audit Committee.

 Director Since 2015

-Ms. Good is a member of the Aerospace Safety Committee and the Compensation Committee.
+Ms. Good is Chair of the Audit Committee and a member of the Aerospace Safety Committee.

 Nikki R. Haley

 Former U.S. Permanent Representative to the United Nations.
 Ambassador Haley served as U.S. Permanent Representative to the United Nations from January 2017 to December 2018.
 Prior to her service as an ambassador, she served as Governor of the State of South Carolina from January 2011 to January 2017 and as a member of the South Carolina House of Representatives from 2005 to 2011.
 She earned a bachelor of science degree in accounting from Clemson University.